rflulling/Marlin_CNC-Laser_CPS_for_Fusion360/README.md

 ### Minimal

 - **1.4.0** (2025-10-12)
-    - Added spindle/laser/router start method property and logic.
-    - Added shutdown sequence property, default now: Z retract, OFF, Y home, X home.
-    - All settings documented in header.
-    - All prior config and bugfixes retained.
+    - Spindle/laser/router start logic, shutdown options, header doc, bugfixes.

 ### MultiMode

+- **1.5.0** (2025-10-13)
+    - **NEW:** TMC Driver Setup: optional, user-supplied M-codes (M906, M913, etc) for advanced configuration at program start.
+    - All prior features retained.

 - **1.4.0** (2025-10-12)
-    - All above features, plus:
-    - Mode (FDM/CNC/Laser) and speed control as before.
-    - Full startup/shutdown customization.
+    - Spindle/laser/router start logic, shutdown options, header doc, bugfixes.

 ### Magic Speed

 - **1.4.0** (2025-10-12)
-    - All above features, plus:
-    - "Magic" mode for segment-aware speed/accel/jerk logic.
+    - Spindle/laser/router start logic, shutdown options, header doc, bugfixes.

 ---

 ## Usage

 1. **Install the .cps file** in Fusion360 as a custom post processor.
-2. **Set properties as desired**:
+2. **Set properties as desired** (mode, speed, zeroing, device start/stop, TMC setup, etc).
-    - Mode (FDM/CNC/Laser), speed control, zeroing, spindle/laser start method, shutdown sequence, custom code, etc.
+3. For TMC driver setup (MultiMode only):
+    - Enable “TMC Driver Setup” in properties.
+    - Enter your custom M-codes (one per line) for Marlin TMC configuration.
+    - These will be output at the start of your NC file.
+    - **Caution:** Requires Marlin to be configured to accept these commands.
+Use only if you understand TMC driver options.
-3. **Generate NC/gcode output** from your Fusion360 project.
+4. **Generate NC/gcode output** from your Fusion360 project.
-4. **Review header and startup/shutdown code** in output file; edit as needed for your workflow.
+5. **Review header and startup/shutdown code** in output file; edit as needed for your workflow.

 ---